Mexican Congress holds hearing on UFOs featuring purported 'alien' bodies

 The specimens were not related to any life on Earth, Maussan said.

 The two tiny "bodies," displayed in cases, have three fingers on each hand and elongated heads.
 Maussan said they were recovered in Peru near the ancient Nazca Lines in 2017.
-He said that they were about 1,000 years old.
+He said that they were about 1,000 years old, analyzed through a carbon dating process by Mexico's National Autonomous University (UNAM).

 Similar such finds in the past have turned out to be the remains of mummified children.